Staff Health and Wellbeing

 |Latest webinars for health and social care staff from the National Wellbeing Hub,|

 |The National Wellbeing Hub has a range of mental health and wellbeing resources for people working in health and social care and their families.
 It also has useful tips and resources to support managers working in health and social care.|

 |NHS Greater Glasgow and Clyde has mental health and wellbeing information and supports for staff employed by them.
 You can also read their latest monthly Employment and Health Newsletter.|

 |Health and wellbeing information and supports for staff employed by Glasgow City Council.|

 |Wellbeing & Attendance includes a range of information and self-help resources that can be accessed by Glasgow City Council Social Work staff, supporting employee wellbeing and attendance at work.
 You can also read the latest COMPASS magazine from the Council’s Occupational Health provider.
 Note that the link to Wellbeing & Attendance can only be accessed by authorised users of the Council’s staff intranet, Connect.|

 |Heads Up provides advice and information on mental health conditions, and services and supports that are available.|

-The NHSGGC Mental Health Improvement Contract Working Group are working in partnership with the Scottish Association for Mental Health to deliver a program of online learning with the focus on mental health.
-More information and April to June Programme.
+The NHSGGC Mental Health Improvement Contract Working Group is working in partnership with the Scottish Association for Mental Health to deliver a programme of online learning with the focus on mental health.
+More information and latest programme.